⭐️ Decoding OpenAI Evals

 Countries:

-We can create our input dataset by filling passages in the prompt template.
+We can create our input dataset by filling in passages in the prompt template.

 {"input": [{"role": "user", "content": "List all the countries you can find in the following text.\n\nText: Australia is a continent country surrounded by the Indian and Pacific Oceans, known for its beautiful beaches, diverse wildlife, and vast outback. \n\nCountries:"}], "ideal": "Australia"}